 Case-in-point was a 17-year-old immigrant from Guatemala, who had fled from his mountain village after gang members shot his mother and attempted to kidnap his sisters.
 He sought asylum in the U.S. and landed a job at a poultry products manufacturer using a phony ID indicating he was 28 years old.

 Legally, he wasn't old enough to work in the factory, but he was never questioned.
 One day, he suffered a severe work-related accident while climbing a machine (there weren't enough ladders).
 He ultimately required amputation of his leg.
 Suddenly, his supervisors began demanding workers' identification papers.
 Within days, he and several other underage workers were fired, ProPublica reported.

 Mind you, this is a company that has multi-million dollar contracts with huge food chains and the U.S. government's federal school lunch program.
 It was not as if the resources were not in place to check qualifications and ages prior to employment.
 One former head of the Occupational Safety and Health Administration (OSHA) called the company an "outrageously dangerous" workplace, and said the company has a 25-year history of flouting workplace safety standards.

 As it now stands, undocumented workers are entitled to workers' compensation just like any other employee who is hurt or sickened at work.

 The Ohio Bureau of Workers' Compensation stipulates that if employees are injured in the course and scope of employment, they are entitled to workers' compensation benefits which cover medical bills and a portion of lost wages for a set period of time.

-If you are injured at work, regardless of your immigration status, you should anticipate your employer may try to challenge causation or other elements of your case.
-Having an attorney puts you in a better position to receive the benefits you're owed.
+If you are injured at work, regardless of your immigration status, you should anticipate that your employer may try to challenge causation or other elements of your case.
+Having an attorney on your side puts you in a better position to receive the benefits you're owed.